 What you eat affects your chances of developing high blood pressure (hypertension).
-Research shows that high blood pressure can be prevented - and lowered - by following the Dietary Approaches to Stop Hypertension (DASH) eating plan, which includes eating less salt and sodium.
+Research shows that high blood pressure can be prevented—and lowered—by following the Dietary Approaches to Stop Hypertension (DASH) eating plan, which includes eating less sodium.

-- Follow a healthy eating plan, such as DASH, that includes foods lower in salt and sodium.
+- Follow a healthy eating plan, such as DASH, that includes foods lower in sodium.

 - Maintain a healthy weight.

-- Be moderately physically active for at least 30 minutes on most days of the week.
+- Be moderately physically active for at least 2 hours and 30 minutes per week.